 This post explains how to apply Emotional Goal Optimisation (EGO) to your website.
-A process that doubled the traffic to my client’s site and increased her online conversions by 700% (see image above).
-This was achieved at zero cost by making just a few simple changes to her website.
-As a result, her site is now one of the highest converting sites in its industry.
+A process that doubled the traffic to my client’s site and increased online conversions by 700% (see image above).
+This was achieved at zero cost by making just a few simple changes to the site.
+As a result, the site is now one of the highest converting sites in its industry.

-By reading this post you will understand what EGO is, see evidence of how it works and understand precisely how to apply it to your own business.
+By reading this post you will understand what EGO is, see how it works and understand precisely how to apply it to your own business.

-Let’s imagine for a moment that I wanted to understand what drives my clients to hire me when they need some SEO training.
-I send my clients a questionnaire asking the following simple question:
+Let’s imagine for a moment that I wanted to understand what drives my clients to look for SEO training.
+I might send my clients a questionnaire asking the following simple question:

 “What prompted you to look for SEO training?”

 The problem with conducting any survey or questionnaire is that your respondents can only give you logical, rational reasons for their decision.
-These are not really the answers to why my clients looked for SEO training, but how they have rationalised that decision to themselves, after the event.
+These are not the true answers to why they looked for SEO training, but how they rationalised that decision to themselves, after the event.
 The truth is that most of our behaviour is driven by neither logic nor reason.